Fire Damaged Cars

 - We do not charge you anything to tow the vehicle from your home.

-We do not just make selling damaged automobiles quick and easy; we also make it possible for the car owners to put the money they deserve into their pockets.
+We do not just make selling fire damaged vehicles quick and easy; we also make it possible for the car owners to put the money they deserve into their pockets.

 Why Did My Car Catch Fire?